BPSAPTHAMI/LIC1/README.md

 2. TRANSIENT ANALYSIS:
   ![Image](https://github.com/user-attachments/assets/5c05fc11-f7d5-4155-a6c6-9ef7cabe6c2d)
+Here, keep sinusoidal signal dc offset as 0.8 V ,amplitude as 50 mV, frequency as 1kHz, AC amplitude as 1 V. In configure analysis, set stop time as 3m seconds.
 3. AC ANALYSIS:

 ![acnew](https://github.com/user-attachments/assets/587a8ce2-4ef2-49b6-a335-d9527282b792)
+Gain =2 dB
+Set type of sweep as decade,number of points per decade as 20,start and stop frequency as 0.1 Hz and 1T Hz to get expected response.
 ### Inference :
 1. To get the desired drain current,we changed the channel width which is directly proportional to drain current.
 2. DC analysis gives the dc operating point and checks whether the mosfet is in saturation region or not.